amankhoza/data-mining/SearchEngine/readme.md

 1. `parsing`

    This module is responsible for parsing/converting html files into `Document` objects.
 A `Document` object has fields like 'url', 'title', 'content' which are required by the indexing algorithm.
-In adition, `parsing` also computes other useful details, like document pagernak, and attaches these details to the each document.
+In adition, the `parsing` module also has functions for computing pageranks and adding these to each document.

 2. `searching`